GeoBosh/Rdpack/README.md

     Make sure the capitalisation of `RdMacros:` is as shown.
 If the field `RdMacros:` is already present, add "Rdpack" to the list on that line.
-Similarly for field "Imports".
+Similarly for field "Imports:".

 2. Add the following line to file "NAMESPACE":